DeWealth-AI/Agents/README.md

 # Crypto Expert Agent

-A TypeScript project using OpenAI Agents to provide cryptocurrency assistance with real-time market data.
+A TypeScript project using OpenAI Agents to provide cryptocurrency assistance with real-time market data and intelligent content management.

 ## Features

 - **Cryptocurrency Market Data**: Get real-time market data for cryptocurrencies using CoinGecko API
 - **Cryptocurrency Categories**: Fetch and analyze different cryptocurrency categories
 - **AI-Powered Assistance**: Uses GPT-4o-mini to provide intelligent crypto insights and recommendations
+- **Intelligent Content Management**: Automatically checks for existing relevant content before responding and stores new responses for future reference
+- **Vector Database Integration**: Uses Pinecone for semantic search and content storage
 - **Interactive CLI**: Beautiful terminal interface with loading spinners and status indicators
 - **REST API**: Express server with endpoints for programmatic access to the agent